Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 println("embedded ROOT exit code: " + exit_code)

-can make use of Inheritance and Polymorphism.
+The following simple Dpdl example shows how the type class can make use of Inheritance and Polymorphism.
 Some functions in this example make use of embedded code sections implemented in ‘Java’ and ‘C’

 struct property {